BafS/Genetic-Algorithms-notebooks/README.md

 The figure above shows the solution of a TSP: The black line shows the shortest possible path that connects every red dot.

+We initialize our genome with the right number of numbers from $0$ to $i$.
+Each value of the list will represent a $(lat, long)$ of a city.
+Our genome is initialized with a random list and each at iteration we calculate the fitness and we re-randomize the genome.
+The fitness function represents the travelling between all cities.

 ## The problem

 Given a set of 14 GPS positions where each coordinate represents a city in Burman (Officially the Republic of the Union of Myanmar), the objective is to solve the TSP problem on it.